Getting Started with Direct Payment

 - One test business account is automatically created for you.
 Upgrade this account to a Pro account.
 See Create sandbox accounts.

-- Either use a random credit card generator to generate test credit card numbers, or create a personal Sandbox account and add a fictitious credit card number to the account.
+- Either use the PayPal Developer's Credit Card Generator to generate test credit card numbers, or create a personal Sandbox account and add a fictitious credit card number to the account.
 Use this credit card number as a buyer payment card in your test transactions.
 For more information, see creating Sandbox accounts.

 API credentials and endpoints